Header

 WHAT TO DO?

-Ideally the NPO sector would be at the table when the government is determining whether the sector is at risk of being abused for terrorism financing.
+The NPO sector should be at the table when the government is determining whether the sector is at risk of being abused for terrorism financing.

 Conduct your own shadow risk assessment if either your government has not conducted one or has carried it out without involving the sector.